Border control: Exit controls

 India and China, like most countries, implement border controls at both entry and exit, and consequently stamp passports upon exit.

 Entry stamp at Lewiston–Queenston Bridge, Ontario.
 Canada only conducts border control and stamps passports upon entry.

 Whilst most countries implement border controls both at entry and exit, some jurisdictions do not.
-For instance, the United States and Canada do not implement exit controls at land borders and collect exit data on foreign nationals through airlines and through information sharing with neighbouring countries' entry border controls.
-These countries consequently do not issue exit stamps even to travellers who require stamps on entry.
-Similarly, Australia, Singapore and South Korea have eliminated exit stamps even though they continue to implement brief border control checks upon exit for most foreign nationals.
-In countries where there is no formal control by immigration officials of travel documents upon departure, exit information may be recorded by immigration authorities using the information provided to them by transport operators.
+For instance, the United States and Canada do not implement exit controls at land borders and collect exit data on foreign nationals through airlines and by sharing information with neighbouring countries' entry border controls.
+These countries consequently do not issue exit stamps, even to travellers who require entry stamps.
+Similarly, Australia, Singapore, and South Korea have eliminated exit stamps even though they continue to implement brief border control checks upon exit for most foreign nationals.
+In countries where there is no formal control by immigration officials over travel documents at departure, exit information may be recorded by immigration authorities using information provided by transport operators.